 Many people who struggle with anxiety choose to do it alone, in silence.
 For some, it’s pride that keeps them from sharing their struggles.
 They don’t want to be seen as weak or unable to cope with adversity.
 For others, it’s denial.
 They don’t want to admit to themselves that they need help.
 For others, it’s fear or embarrassment.
 They’re afraid people will look at or treat them differently.

 But silence only compounds the problem.
-A better strategy is to share your struggle with trusted friends and acquaintances.
+A better strategy is to share your struggle with trusted friends.
 Break the silence—and encourage others to do so as well.
 Together you may be able to break anxiety’s grip.